-Always keep a source of sugar available in case you have the signs of low blood sugar levels.
+Always keep a method to obtain sugar obtainable in case you've symptoms of low blood sugar.
 Sugar sources include orange juice, glucose gel, candy, or milk.
-If you have severe hypoglycemia and can't eat or drink, make use of an injection of glucagon.
-Your doctor can provide you with a prescription for the glucagon emergency injection kit and show you how you can supply the injection.
+If you've severe hypoglycemia and can't eat or drink, work with an injection of glucagon.
+Your doctor can provide you with a prescription for a glucagon emergency injection kit and tell you the best way to provide the injection.

 Active ingredient: Repaglinide

-Repaglinide can be a white to off-white powder with molecular formula C27 H36 N2 O4 plus a molecular weight of 452.6.
+Repaglinide can be a white to off-white powder with molecular formula C27 H36 N2 O4 as well as a molecular weight of 452.6.
 PRANDIN tablets contain 0.5 mg, 1 mg, or 2 mg of repaglinide.
 In addition each tablet provides the following inactive ingredients: calcium hydrogen phosphate (anhydrous), microcrystalline cellulose, maize starch, polacrilin potassium, povidone, glycerol (85%), magnesium stearate, meglumine, and poloxamer.
 The 1 mg and two mg tablets contain iron oxides (yellow and red, respectively) as coloring agents.

-Tell your doctor about all other medications you utilize, especially:
+Tell your doctor about all other medications you use, especially:

 cyclosporine (Gengraf, Neoral, Sandimmune);

 an antibiotic like clarithromycin (Biaxin), dalfopristin/quinupristin (Synercid), erythromycin (E.E.S., EryPed, Ery-Tab, Erythrocin, Pediazole), or telithromycin (Ketek);